uc-cdis/gen3-discovery-ai/README.md

 ### Setup

-This all relies on our `TopicChainQuestionAnswerRAG` Topic Chain, which is the default as of now.
+This documented setup all relies on our `TopicChainQuestionAnswerRAG` Topic Chain, which is the default as of now.

 #### OpenAI Key